 The point of family leave is to ensure that employees are protected from being fired while on leave.
 You will be restored to your same or comparable job after you take your leave.

 Am I Eligible for Medical Leave?

-In the state of California, the California Family Rights Act (CFRA) is administered by the Department of Fair Employment and Housing and is based on the federal FMLA.
+In the state of California, the California Family Rights Act (CFRA) is administered by the California Civil Rights Department and is based on the federal FMLA.
 It applies to private employers with 50 or more employees on the payroll during each of any 20 or more calendar weeks.

 Employees who work for covered employers are eligible so long as they have worked for their employer for 1,250 hours in the previous 12-month period and have been employed for a total of at least 12 months on the date on which leave is to commence.
 Compared to Federal FMLA, CFRA provides broader protection for employees.

 When you take leave, California requires you to notify your employer.
 While FMLA requires a notice of at least 30 days, California simply requires the employee to provide reasonable notice if leave is predictable.

 Under Federal and California family and medical leave laws, eligible employees are permitted to take 12 weeks of unpaid leave within twelve months for specific reasons such as: